 Service Policies and Information

-To order new equipment, devices or accessories, please use Request Service, above.
+- To order equipment or accessories, please use this Request the Service form.

 - Pricing and Fees (equipment and services)

 - Online Directories

 - International Dialing Instructions

 - Call Trace

 - Express Messaging Desk Feature at University Park

 - Express Messaging-Record Voicemail Message at UP without Ringing Phone